Learn the five steps of the strategy planning process from mission definition and business hypothesis to strategy mapping and cascading.

 On the strategic planning diagram, we put Mission, Vision, and Values on the top, implying that these statements contain key ideas about the company (its DNA).
 In the worst case these will be some vague statements that don’t help; in the best case these statements will be inspiring employees and partners like Job’s statements did.

-Follow these steps to specify a mission statement in BSC Designer Software:
+Follow these steps to specify a mission statement and other strategy attributes in BSC Designer Software:

 Step 2.
 Formulating Business Hypothesis and Strategy